fleetdm/fleet/docs/Using-Fleet/MDM-disk-encryption.md

 1. Select a host on the **Hosts** page.

 2. On the **Host details** page, select **Actions > Show disk encryption key**.

+> Whenever a disk encryption key is viewed, an activity will be logged.

 ## Reset a macOS host's password using the disk encryption key